-- The old days of developers of composing content using the post window are over.
+- Also, the old days of developers of composing content using the post window are over.

 You may find the UI to be a little clunky

 - Some simple tasks might require more actions than they did in the past.
-As you update a page, you will have to click twice and not one.
-There are some nondescript icons available that don't have many clues about their exact functionality.
+So, as you update a page, you will have to click twice and not one.
+Besides, there are some nondescript icons available that do not have many clues about their exact functionality.

 - In the case of smaller displays, the three column layout can be confusing when a user scrolls down.
 These three columns include the Gutenberg editor, admin menu, and Gutenberg sidebar.
 This is particularly true if your screen size is 12” or smaller.